numbbo/coco/docs/coco-doc/source/index.rst

        [BBO2016exp] includes however a timing experiment which records the internal computational effort of the algorithm in CPU or wall clock time.

-.. [#] As opposed to ranking algorithm based on their solution quality achieved after a given runtime.
+.. [#] As opposed to a ranking of algorithm based on their solution quality
+       achieved after a given budget.

 .. .. [#] Wikipedia__ gives a reasonable introduction to scale types.
 .. .. was 261754099